Sv443-Network/UserUtils/README.md

 ValueGen<TValueType>
 ```

-A type that describes a value that can be obtained in various ways.
-Those include the type itself, a function that returns the type, a Promise that resolves to the type or either a sync or an async function that returns the type.
+Describes a value that can be obtained in various ways, including via the type itself, a function that returns the type, a Promise that resolves to the type or either a sync or an async function that returns the type.
-This type is used in the [`consumeGen()`](#consumegen) function to convert it to the type it represents.
-Refer to that function for an example.
+Use it in the [`consumeGen()`](#consumegen) function to convert the given ValueGen value to the type it represents.
+Also refer to that function for an example.

 <br><br>